Network Setup Recommendations

 We know you are on the move, and we're pleased to confirm that Dialpad is operable on any device with a reliable internet connection!

-Bandwidth Calculations
+Bandwidth calculations

 To ensure the best possible voice quality, we recommend using a high-speed DSL, Broadband, or Fiber-optic connection for all services.
-This applies to deskphones, Dialpad Desktop software, Dialpad Web App and any CTI/mini dialer (ie: Salesforce CTI, Chrome CTI Extension, etc)
+This applies to desk phones, Dialpad Desktop software, Dialpad Web App, and any CTI/mini dialer (ie: Salesforce CTI, Chrome CTI Extension, etc)

 Calculate for each concurrent instance you plan to run: